How to Sign an Executable Files Using EV Code Signing Certificate?

 In this method, you must install a secure token, its driver, and associated hardware on your machine.
 In addition, you will also need to save the EV Code Signing Certificate on FIPS 140-2 Level 2 Token and install it.

-Further, you have to select whether you want to sign executable files through automatic or manual procedures.
+Further, you must select whether you want to sign executable files through automatic or manual procedures.

 In the Automatic Procedure, you have to perform the following steps.